-- 12.1.1 100% of the examinations and reports documented and/or issued from Forensic Biology/DNA will be "peer-reviewed".
-This review must be completed prior to issuing results (including verbal results) and/or entering eligible profiles into CODIS.
-Exceptions for release of results may be made on a case-by-case basis and with the Biology Supervisor's approval. - 12.1.2 "Peer-review" in Forensic Biology will encompass both technical and administrative reviews. - 12.1.3 The individual performing the "peer-review" will be a second scientist who is "qualified" in the area of the review (i.e., Biological Screening and/or STR Analysis). - 12.1.4 It is not sufficient to have the scientist performing/reporting the analysis to be the sole person performing the administrative review. - 12.1.5 The second scientist performing the review will initial each page (and date the first and last page at a minimum). - 12.1.6 The second scientist will also place their initials below the signature of the scientist issuing the report. - 12.1.7 Additionally, the second scientist will review the CODIS Entry Form (Form 218-BI) and verify that all eligible profiles have been identified for CODIS entry and the correct specimen categories have been assigned.
-The reviewer will date and initial the form.
+- 12.1.1 100% of the examinations and reports dodumented and/or issued from Forensic Biology/DNA will be "peer-reviewed".

+This review must be completed prior to issuing results (including verbal results) and/or entering eligible profiles into CODIS. - 12.1.2 "Peer-review" in Forensic Biology DNA will encompass both technical and administrative reviews of case notes, worksheets, electronic data/electropherograms, allele tables, photographs, reports, etc. The review is performed in and the completion documented in ILIMS. - 12.1.3 The individual performing the "peer-review" will be a second scientist who is qualified in the area of the review (i.e. Biological Screening and/or STR Analysis). - 12.1.4 Technical and administrative review criteria are outlined in the TLIMS review checklists and include a review of data, controls, internal size standards, ladders, DNA profiles obtained, statistics, chain of custody/disposition of evidence, and a check for clerical errors. - The report will be reviewed to ensure conclusions are supported by the data and are in accordance with laboratory policy, and that all tested items/probative fractions are addressed. - 12.1.6 Additionally, the second scientist will review the CODIS entry information and verify that all eligible profiles have been identified for CODIS entry and the correct specimen categories have been assigned.
 Eligible specimens will not be entered into CODIS until review/verification is complete.
-The specimen details report will be reviewed and initialed by the CODIS Administrator (or alternate) following manual data entry
+The specimen details report will be reviewed and initialed by the CODIS Administrator (or alternate) following manual data entry and prior to searching at SDIS and uploading to NDIS to verify correct allele entry and specimen category.